Ludovic de Polignac

 Charles Ludovic Marie de Polignac (24 March 1828 – 13 January 1904) was a French soldier and explorer who spent much of his career in French Algeria.
 He is known for negotiating a treaty with the Tuareg people in 1862.

-He dreamed of creating a huge French empire in north and central Africa with the support of the Tuaregs and Arabs, and came to believe that the Jews and Anglo-Saxons were conspiring against France.
+He dreamed of creating a huge French empire in north and central Africa with the support of the Tuaregs and Arabs, and came to believe that the Jews and the British were conspiring against France.

 Early years

 Charles Ludovic ("Louis") Marie de Polignac was born in London, England on 24 March 1828.

 His parents were Jules de Polignac (1780–1847), Prime Minister and Minister of Foreign Affairs from 1829 to 1830, and Mary Charlotte Parkyns (1792–1864).

 His father left his widow comfortably off, but not wealthy.

 His younger brother, Prince Edmond de Polignac, became a composer.

 Polignac entered the École Polytechnique in 1851.

 He later pursued a military career in Algeria.

 In 1855 he was a sub-lieutenant in the 59th line regiment.

 Polignac thought that France should obtain an empire in Africa that extended from Algeria to the Niger River, and thus become a world power that could rival Britain.